Akaso 360 Review: The Budget 360 Camera That Punches Above Its Price

 - Touchscreen can be finicky, sometimes not responding to swipes and tap.

-For a budget 360 camera, the Akaso 360 holds its own in the image department – at least when the sun is shining.
+For a budget 360 camera, the Akaso 360 holds its own in the image department.
 It captures 5.7K resolution 360° video at 30fps, or 4K at 60fps, using its dual-lens setup.
 In terms of photos, you get up to 72MP still images (or 18MP in a lower-res mode), with the option to save in JPEG or even DNG RAW for those who want to do extra editing.
-In bright daylight, our test shots came out pretty sharp and vibrant, comparable to what you'd expect from far pricier 360 cams.
-Casual users shooting outdoors on a sunny vacation will be pleased with the results.
+The images come out sharp, colors are vibrant, sun is shining and everyone's happy.

-As long as you stick to daylight or well-lit environments, the Akaso 360 produces good-looking 360 videos and photos with minimal effort – perfect for casual sharing on social media or viewing on your phone.
+All in all, as long as you stick to daylight or well-lit environments, the Akaso 360 produces great 360 videos and photos without any trouble.

-One of the most pleasant surprises with the Akaso 360 is how well it handles stabilization and the unique tricks of 360 capture.
+This is where the Akaso 360 cooked.
+They’ve baked in what they call “SuperSmooth 360° Stabilization”, and for once, the marketing isn’t overblown.
 The camera uses internal gyros and software to automatically stabilize your footage, resulting in smooth videos even when you're moving.
-Walk-and-talk vlog clips and even bicycle ride footage came out stable and watchable, without the nausea-inducing shake.
+Walk-and-talk vlog clips and even skateboarding footage came out stable and watchable, without that nausea-inducing shake.

 Beyond standard shooting, the Akaso 360 offers a handful of fun shooting modes to get creative.
 There’s a time-lapse video mode (with intervals from 1s up to 60s), a loop-recording mode for continuous recording, and even an HDR bracketed photo mode for better dynamic range in stills.

 One particularly nifty feature is called TimeFusion, which lets you take a photo of the scene with one lens, then a photo with the other lens, and merge them so it looks like you’re in two places at once.
-In testing, we were able to easily create a quirky shot where the same person appeared twice in the same 360 photo – a fun party trick for casual users without needing Photoshop.
+Perfect for party tricks or confusing your Instagram followers with your whereabouts.
 While these modes aren’t totally unique to Akaso, it’s nice to see them included in such an inexpensive device.

 The Akaso’s design closely follows the “candy bar” style of other 360 cams – slim and vertical, with a lens on each side and a small touchscreen on the front.
 Despite being Akaso’s first try at a 360 camera, the build quality is pretty solid.
 The device is lightweight (about 180g) and perfectly pocketable, yet it doesn’t feel cheap or flimsy in the hand.